urancon/StereoSpike/README.md

 Started March 2021 - under construction

+last update Nov.
+21st, 2021

 ![demo-gif](./sources/demo.gif)

 ## Arxiv Paper

 This repository is associated with the Arxiv paper *[StereoSpike: Depth Learning with a Spiking Neural Network](https://arxiv.org/abs/2109.13751)*.
-It will essentially provide training and evaluation codes we used to develop our model.
+It essentially provides training and evaluation codes we used to develop our model.

 ## Overview